Fremont Unified School District: Middle schools

-All of the junior high schools accept graduates of the elementary schools of their attendance area.
+All of the middle schools accept graduates of the elementary schools of their attendance area.

 Elementary schools

-The 28 kindergarten through grade 6 elementary schools are split among five different attendance areas based on a local high school and junior high school.
-Although these are generally localized attendance areas, the high school or junior high school that an elementary school funnels into may not necessarily be the school that is closest to the elementary school.
+The 29 kindergarten through grade 5 elementary schools are split among five different attendance areas based on a local high school and middle school.
+Although these are generally localized attendance areas, the high school or middle school that an elementary school funnels into may not necessarily be the school that is closest to the elementary school.

 The elementary schools of the American Attendance Area are Ardenwood Elementary School, Brookvale Elementary School, Forest Park Elementary School, Oliveira Elementary School, Patterson Elementary School and Warwick Elementary School.

 The elementary schools of the Irvington Attendance Area are Harvey Green Elementary School, Grimmer Elementary School, Hirsch Elementary School, Leitch Elementary School, Warm Springs Elementary School and Weibel Elementary School.

-The elementary schools of the Kennedy Attendance Area are Azevada Elementary School, Blacow Elementary School, Brier Elementary School, Durham Elementary School, Mattos Elementary School and Millard Elementary School.
+The elementary schools of the Kennedy Attendance Area are Azevada Elementary School, Blacow Elementary School, Brier Elementary School, Durham Elementary School, Lila Bringhurst Elementary School, Mattos Elementary School and Millard Elementary School.

 The elementary schools of the Mission Attendance Area are Chadbourne Elementary School, Gomes Elementary School, Mission San Jose Elementary School and Mission Valley Elementary School.

 The elementary schools of the Washington Attendance Area are Cabrillo Elementary School, Glenmoor Elementary School, Maloney Elementary School, Niles Elementary School, Parkmont Elementary School and Vallejo Mill Elementary School.

 Fremont Adult School, located on Calaveras Avenue, is a popular educational institution offering a variety of adult education programs including ESL, Adult Basic Education, Community Education, Distance Learning, and ELCivics.

 Alternative schools

-There are three alternative schools operated by the Fremont Unified School District.
-All are at the same location.
-The junior high school alternative is Opportunity Program.
-The alternative for high school is Robertson High School.
-A third alternative school is called Vista Alternative.
+There are two alternative schools operated by the Fremont Unified School District.
+Both are at the same location.
+The continuation high school is Robertson High School.
+The alternative school is called Vista Alternative.

 Board of education

-The Board of Education consists of five individuals elected at large by the voters of the district.
+The board of education consists of five individuals elected at large by the voters of the district.
 A board member's term is for four years and has no term limit.
 The positions of president, vice president, and clerk are rotated among the members.
 The board also includes one appointed student member, who is generally the Associated Student Body President of one of the five high schools.

-In 2020-21 school year, FUSD decided to offer distance learning to keep in mind the situation of COVID19 however this policy can be changed depend upon COVID19.

 Current board members

-As of October 2021, the President of the Board of Education is Larry Sweeney.
-The Vice President is Dianne Jones.
-The Clerk is Vivek Prasad.
-Other members of the board are Yajing Zhang and Desrie Campbell.
+As of December 2024, the president of the board of education is Larry Sweeney.
+The vice president is Dianne Jones.
+The clerk is Sharon Coco.
+Other members of the board are Vivek Prasad and Rinu Nair.

-The Student Board Member is Tushar Dalmia.
+The Student Board Member is Rishab Jaini.

 Board meetings

-The board has public meetings every two weeks, in addition to other closed-door meetings.
 The board usually meets every other Wednesday at the Fremont Unified School District building at 4210 Technology Drive, in Fremont.